QuantumFusion-network/qf-solochain/docs/executables_and_runtimes.md

 --chain $SPEC_PATH/relaychain-spec-raw.json --alice
 ```

-First generate the chainspec as for fastchain but by
+First generate the chainspec, similar to how we did it for fastchain:
 ```bash
 ./target/debug/qf-parachain-node build-spec --disable-default-bootnode --raw > $SPEC_PATH/parachain-spec-raw.json
 ```